hmkainul/vscode-cif/README.md

 - Completion and validation for names
 - Hover over value to see corresponding `_key` and `data_`.

-## New Setting: Disable Non-Standard Data Name Warnings
+## Setting: Disable Non-Standard Data Name Warnings

-By default, CIF validation shows warnings for **non-standard data names**.
+By default, CIF validation shows warnings for data names (tags) that are not defined in the currently loaded CIF dictionaries.

 If you prefer not to see these warnings, you can **disable them** in settings:

 1. Open **Settings** by holding **Ctrl** (or **Cmd** on Mac) and pressing **,** (comma key)